-Working with the community, the Embarcadero Enhancement Project seeks to develop a conceptual design and cost estimate for a bikeway along The Embarcadero from 3rd Street in South Beach to Powell and Jefferson Streets in the Fisherman’s Wharf area.
+Working with the community, the Embarcadero Enhancement Project seeks to develop a Complete Streets conceptual design and cost estimate that includes a bikeway along The Embarcadero from AT&T Park at King Street to the Fisherman’s Wharf area.
 A bikeway is a bicycle facility that is physically separated from moving or parked vehicles and pedestrians.
 It is expected to improve the safety and comfort of everyone traveling along The Embarcadero by creating separate and clearly defined areas for pedestrians, cyclists and drivers.

 This project will include public participation to review and comment on conceptual designs, costs and trade-offs, with the goal of reaching a recommended design that is physically and financially viable, reflects public values, and enhances safety and the experience of travelers on foot, on bike, or in a vehicle along the project route.

 The project is being primarily funded by an MTC Priority Development Area grant with supplemental funding from the SFMTA and the Port of San Francisco.

 The Embarcadero is one of San Francisco’s most popular regional and international destinations.
 With numerous port attractions, shops, restaurants, flat terrain, wide sidewalks, smooth pavement and a lack of cross streets on the east side of the street, The Embarcadero has become an important public and recreational gathering place enjoyed by scores of visitors and locals alike.